Changa Safari Camp

 Changa, which Wilderness Safaris uses for clients visiting the lake, has seen occupancy rise by more than 50 per cent since opening in 2012.
 Theres more good news on the day I arrive: Air Zimbabwe is re-launching its service linking Victoria Falls, Kariba and Harare, a route mothballed for seven years.
 Take out the eye-watering cost of charter flights and the countrys lodges are stunning value compared to those of surrounding countries.
 The new service could provide a major boost.

 In the 1980s, I spent a boozy week cruising Kariba, catching tiger fish and bream.
 In the late afternoon I head back on to the glassy lake, weaving through ethereal forests of dead mopani trees that riddle its shallows.
-Osprey, African darter and reed cormorants decorate their branches, like precious jewellery spotlit by a setting sun.
+Osprey, African darter and reed cormorants decorate their branches, like precious jewelry spotlit by a setting sun.

 We cut the engine 100 yards from shore, drifting towards a lone elephant on Fothergill Island.
 Theyre so used to boats, explains George van Wyk, one of Zimbabwes finest guides.
 You can get to within 5 yards.
 Its quite different to being in vehicles.

 It certainly is.
 At water level the bull elephant is huge.
 Magnificent.
 Intimidating.
 We silently watch it flexing the 20,000 muscles in its trunk to pull up weeds, wash off the sand and scoop them into its mouth.
-For us its 30 minutes of awe-inspiring theatre, for the elephant, its an 18-hour daily routine.
+For us its 30 minutes of awe-inspiring theater, for the elephant, its an 18-hour daily routine.
 Another day, another elephant.
 This time were on foot.
 A Matusadona specialty.
 Its a case of CSI Changa with George analysing dung and footprints to walk us within 60 yards of a mature bull.
 Mid-to-late 40s, he whispers.
 Great condition.

 Departing the camp I request a final aerial detour.
 Surely I wont be lucky again?
 I am.
 This time our plane stays deliberately low, hugging the shoreline above the spot where 8 lion are eating a elephant: an instant airbo